Drama at King's

 Make mistakes.
 Don’t use your first idea.
 Change things.
 Listen.
 Share.
 Imitate.
 Process rather than product.
 Edit.
 Slow down.
 Speed up.
 Question.
 Collaborate.
 Take risks.
 Trust your instinct.
 Getting it wrong is getting it right.
 Beg, steal and borrow from other practitioners.

-Express yourself.
 Acting is reacting.

 Just try it.

 Through the practice of drama; King’s pupils develop life-long skills in communication, confidence and collaboration.
 They harness the power of their imagination and learn the art of self-expression whilst exploring the ideas that shape the world in which we live.
 At King’s our central aim is to instil in our pupils a life-long appreciation of drama and theatre; both as practitioners and audience.